gregives/gregives.co.uk/contents/blog/why-you-should-learn-regex.md

 ---
 title: Why You Should Learn Regex
 date: 2020-02-26
-description: >-
+description: Learning how to write regular expressions has been a great investment of my time, you should learn regex too!
-  Learning how to write regular expressions has been a great investment of my time, you should learn regex too!
+tags: []

 ---
 I often find myself needing to do bulk *find and replace*s, usually when refactoring my code.
 The other day, I needed to change a number of class names, something like this:

 ```css